Steve2608/Computational-Data-Analytics/Exercise1.md

 | contact-lenses  | 1,00            | 2,00            | 0               |
 | hypothyroid     | 2,20            | 3,45            | 3               |

+We see that JRip without pruning also results in a lot more conditions per rule on average.
+ConjunctiveRule usually uses only 1 condition or even non at all (resulting in a simple default rule).

+The *car* dataset also leads to a lot of conditions per rule, which again is a lot considering that the *car* dataset has only 6 attributes.

+Interestingly, the *german_credit* dataset which has 21 attributes leads to only 3 rules with on average 1.67 conditions after pruning.

 **Number of Rules predicting certain Classes per Classifier and Dataset:**
 | Dataset         | JRip            | JRip noPruning  | ConjunctiveRule |
 | --------------- | --------------- | --------------- | --------------- |